mavryk-network/ledger-app-mavryk-wallet/README.md

 ```sh
 ./scripts/test_swap.sh update $DEVICE
 ```
-to perform all snapshot update steps based on your current Tezos repository.
+to perform all snapshot update steps based on your current Mavryk repository.

 ## Contributing